Chapter 9 String Manipulation

 Hints:

-• We need to know how to extract all numbers from the values in x.
+• We need to know how to extract all digits in x.

-• We need to know how to compute the sum of the numbers extracted from each value in x.
+• We need to know how to compute the sum of the digits in x.

 • We need to add these sums to the new column.